birc-gsa-2022/project-5-c-o-no/README.md

 ## Algorithm

 *Which algorithm did you use for read mapping?*
+We used a bwt based approach.

 ## Insights you may have had while implementing the algorithm

 ### Assumptions
+* The inputs are valid fasta and fastq files.
 * Sequences contain dna with only symbols from acgt.
+* The number of allowed edits is small enough that we can allocate memory of that size.

 ## Problems encountered if any

+This project was more difficult than the four previous projects.
+The recursion was difficult to get a handle on.
+We started by making a fusion of recursion and explicit stack-based programing.
+Like in previous projects memory managing was a recurrent problem, but we are way better at handling them now.
+In the recursion we had some issues, because we were (and still is of 29/11) passing references instead of values.
+This meant, that we had to reset the value to their previous state, once a function call was popped from the stack.

 ## Validation

 *How did you validate that the algorithm works?*

+We made tests for sub elements used on the main function.
+These tests where explicit in what output we expected.
+We were able to test the approximation match with no allowed edits the most, since we could easily compare to the other projects.
+Note that we also rely on the correctness of the implementation from the previous projects.

 ## Running time

 *List experiments and results that illustrates the running time.
 Add figures by embedding them here, as you learned how to do in project 1.*

+#### 29/11
+First working version <br>
+The following is run on the following machine: <br>
+Lenovo Legion <br>
+Processor	AMD Ryzen 7 4800H with Radeon Graphics   2.90 GHz <br>
+Installed RAM	16.0 GB (15.4 GB usable) <br>
+Running Windows 11 <br>

+Preprocessing on long.fa: 22 minutes, 32 sec. <br>
+Search d=0, on long.fa and long.fastq: <br>
+Search d=1, on long.fa and long.fastq: <br>